 - Monitors the integrity of the financial statements of the Group and assists the Board in fulfilling its responsibilities relating to external financial reporting and similar announcements, including Half Year and Annual financial statements and quarterly trading updates.

-- Reviews the Group’s internal control systems and risk management procedures.
+- Reviews effectiveness of the Group's risk management and internal control systems.

 - Recommends appointment and/or reappointment of the external auditor and approves their terms of engagement.